aariops/aariops.github.io/elements.md

 <h3>The widest dictonary</h3>

 <p>My first approach to assess the diversity in vocabulary was to do a simple unique word count.
 This happened after removing a list of stop words.
 These words convey meaning in the human world, but are not useful in a computer-processing context.
 Most pronouns, prepositions and conjunctions fall in this category.</p>
 <p>After plotting the initial results, it became clear that in many cases bigger discographies translated into a wider lexicon.
 For instance, Joan Baez appears just slightly ahead of Nicki Minaj, leading the score, but she has almost twice as many songs.
-Dolly Parton and Barbra Streisand also appear fairly isolated in the following positions, but they are also the artists with more songs under scrutiny (643 and 553 respectively).</p>
+Dolly Parton and Barbra Streisand also appear fairly isolated in the following positions, but they are also the artists with more songs under scrutiny (643 and 553 respectively).
+On the bottom positions we see Naomi Scott, who is yet to release an album, and a few others who have only published an LP so far, such as Kacy Hill, Kelsey Lu and Sudan Archives.</p>
 <p>You can explore these results on the plot below. <b>The furthest to the right, the biggest the word count.
 The widest the circle, the biggest the song count.</b></p>

 <div class="flourish-embed flourish-scatter" data-src="visualisation/1627297"><script src="https://public.flourish.studio/resources/embed.js"></script></div>